Chhatrapati Shivaji Maharaj icon of olden times: Maha governor | Politics

 - India

-Maharashtra Governor B S Koshyari on Saturday said Chhatrapati Shivaji Maharaj was an icon of ''olden days'' even as he referred to B R Ambedkar and Union minister Nitin Gadkari while talking about ''icons'' in the state, drawing criticism from NCP.
+Maharashtra Governor B S Koshyari on Saturday said Chhatrapati Shivaji Maharaj was an icon of ''olden days'' even as he referred to B R Ambedkar and Union minister Nitin Gadkari while talking about ''icons'' in the state, drawing flak from NCP and Uddhav Thackeray-led Shiv Sena faction, which said Koshyari has ''insulted'' the Maratha king and the state.

 Koshyari made the remarks after conferring D.Litt degrees on Gadkari, a senior BJP leader, and Nationalist Congress Party (NCP) president Sharad Pawar at an event held in Aurangabad.